 These Archean metasediments are overlain by a thin cover of Sibley sediments which were subsequently intruded by diabase dykes and sills of Proterozoic age.

 The Georgia Lake pegmatites contain lithium- and rare metals-bearing spodumene at many places in the area.
 In addition to spodumene, historical work also identified beryl, columbite, molybdnite, amblygonite, apatite, and bityite, enhancing the lithium and rare metals potential of the area.

-In October 2012, the Company released an updated NI 43-101 compliant resource estimate that included the following:
+On June 27, 2018, the Company released an NI 43-101 compliant resource estimate that included the following:

 • Indicated resource: 3.19 million tonnes grading 1.10% Li2O

 • Inferred resource: 6.31 million tonnes grading 1.00% Li2O

 The Independent Technical Report was posted to SEDAR on October 15, 2012, and can be downloaded here: NI 43-101 Technical Report with Resource Estimation